SceneAdapt: Scene-aware Adaptation of Human Motion Diffusion

 \section{Abstract}

 Human motion is inherently diverse and semantically rich, while also shaped by the surrounding scene.
-However, existing motion generation approaches address either motion semantics or scene-awareness in isolation, since constructing large-scale datasets with both rich text-motion coverage and precise scene interactions is extremely challenging.
-In this work, we introduce \textbf{SceneAdapt}, a framework that injects scene awareness into text-conditioned motion models by leveraging disjoint scene–motion and text–motion datasets through two adaptation stages: inbetweening and scene-aware inbetweening.
-The key idea is to use motion inbetweening, learnable without text, as a proxy task to bridge two distinct datasets and thereby inject scene-awareness to text-to-motion models.
-In the first stage, we introduce keyframing layers that modulate motion latents for inbetweening while preserving the latent manifold.
-In the second stage, we add a scene-conditioning layer that injects scene geometry by adaptively querying local context through cross-attention.
-Experimental results show that \textbf{SceneAdapt} effectively injects scene awareness into text-to-motion models, and we further analyze the mechanisms through which this awareness emerges.
-Code and models will be released. \\ \textbf{Project page}: \href{https://sceneadapt.github.io/}{sceneadapt.github.io}
+However, existing motion generation approaches fail to generate semantically diverse motion while simultaneously respecting geometric scene constraints, since constructing large-scale datasets with both rich text-motion coverage and precise scene interactions is extremely challenging.
+In this work, we introduce \textbf{SceneAdapt}, a two-stage adaptation framework that enables semantically diverse, scene-aware human motion generation from text \emph{without} large-scale paired text--scene--motion data.
+Our key idea is to use motion inbetweening, a learnable proxy task that requires no text, as a bridge between two disjoint resources: a text-motion dataset and a scene-motion dataset.
+By first adapting a text-to-motion model through inbetweening and then through scene-aware inbetweening, SceneAdapt injects geometric scene constraints into text-conditioned generation while preserving semantic diversity.
+To enable adaptation for inbetweening, we propose a novel \emph{Context-aware Keyframing} (CaKey) layer that modulates motion latents for keyframe-conditioned synthesis while preserving the original latent manifold.
+To further adapt the model for \emph{scene-aware} inbetweening, we introduce a \emph{Scene-conditioning} (SceneCo) layer that injects geometric scene information by adaptively querying local context via cross-attention.
+Experimental results show that \textbf{SceneAdapt} effectively injects scene-awareness into text-to-motion models without sacrificing semantic diversity, and we further analyze the mechanisms through which this awareness emerges.
+Code and models will be released. \textbf{Project page}: \href{https://sceneadapt.github.io/}{sceneadapt.github.io}